universal-ctags/ctags/docs/man/ctags.1.rst

 			} p = { .x = 0.0, .y = 0.0 };

 		"x" and "y" are the members of a structure.
-When filling the scope fields for them, ctags gets trouble because the struct where "x" and "y" belong to has no name.
-For overcoming the truble, ctags generates an anonymous extra tag for the struct and fills the scope fields with the name of the extra tag.
+When filling the scope fields for them, ctags has trouble because the struct where "x" and "y" belong to has no name.
+For overcoming the trouble, ctags generates an anonymous extra tag for the struct and fills the scope fields with the name of the extra tag.